 Hasn't here been to before?
 No, that one was in Wales, silly, and has a space in it, much like this place in November.
-It's a different story in summer, however, when a fair few of the 4 million+ annual visitors pitch up at this well-known Cornish resort and the population swells fivefold.
+It's a different story in summer, however, when a fair few of the four million+ annual visitors pitch up at this well-known Cornish resort and the population swells fivefold.

-There are 3 types of tourist here, the traditional, the trendy and the troublemakers although there is some overlap and it's not quite known where this pair fit in.
+Three types of tourist here, the traditional, the trendy and the troublemakers although there is some overlap and it's not quite known where this pair fit in.

 The traditional types can be found down on the beach during the day or in the old-skool ' musements having been turfed out of their portmanteau-named guesthouses.

 They've failed the test here, however, since the key is to not give the whole name away.
 'Lindevor' is much more preferable but Trev put his foot down on receiving star billing, probably.

 It can kick right off when the cappuccinos are served too hot...

 Funnily enough, this is on Fore Street and every town and village in the South West has one.
 It's a Cornish language thing and would be called, much more unimaginatively, High Street where you live.

 Returning back to a bench with a patio heater from the, still far too busy in November, bar,

 a big lad in a rugby top holds the door...
 'We're from Devon, we're nice.' he says.

 An indication there, perhaps, of some deep-rooted South West rivalry